What is a financial analyst?

 What kind of education is required to become a financial analyst?

-Most financial analyst positions require a bachelor’s degree, typically in finance, economics, accounting, or statistics.
+Most positions require a bachelor’s degree, typically in finance, economics, accounting, or statistics.
 An MBA is often desirable and may provide more job opportunities or advancement.
 Additionally, they may pursue professional certifications such as CFA to gain specialization.

 Can a financial analyst work remotely?